mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 ^^^^^^^^
 *Optional*

-Specifies a file extension to use when using the :ref:`diffraction_focusing_osiris_isis-powder-diffraction-ref` method.
+Specifies a file extension to use for the :ref:`diffraction_focusing_osiris_isis-powder-diffraction-ref` method.

 This should be used to process partial runs.
 When